How to Manufacture Using the Amazon Model

-Agile Manufacturing: A new method for manufacturing
+Agile Manufacturing: A New Method for Manufacturing

-Moving from Industry 1.0 to Industry 4.0
+Moving From Industry 1.0 to Industry 4.0

 Leveraging Digital Production Streams

-Business Lessons from the Long Tail of Production
+Business Lessons From the 'Long Tail' of Production

 When Blockbuster dominated video rental, 98% of what people viewed was mass-produced media.
-The exception was being in a city large enough to justify a niche product (or pure chance).
-But as access and delivery costs approach zero, customers begin to dive into the Long Tail.
-A fringe 1970s Kung-Fu movie may even end up being more lucrative for Netflix than a Hollywood blockbuster - the kung-fu flick can be added to the platform with cheaper licensing fees and it begins being recommended to customers as soon as they watch their first Bruce Lee movie.
-The predictive algorithms are specific to customer taste, so the specific one-offs will likely make truer fans in the process.
+But as access and delivery costs approach zero, customers begin to dive into the 'Long Tail.'
+To illustrate, a fringe 1970s Kung-Fu movie may even end up being more lucrative for Netflix than a Hollywood blockbuster.
+Adding a kung-fu flick with cheaper licensing fees can begin being recommended to customers when they watch their first Bruce Lee movie.
+The predictive algorithms are specific to customer taste, so the unique one-offs will likely make more authentic fans in the process.

-Can I see Agile Manufacturing today?
+Can I See Agile Manufacturing Today?